 The bottom line on vandalism coverage

-Vandalism and malicious mischief is covered under most standard landlord policies, but the coverage has more conditions attached to it than most people realize.
-Third-party vandalism is usually straightforward; tenant-caused intentional damage is not, and the vacancy gap is something almost nobody thinks about until they're in the middle of it.
+Vandalism and malicious mischief is covered under most standard landlord policies, but the coverage has more conditions attached than most people realize.
+Third-party vandalism is usually straightforward.
+Tenant-caused intentional damage is not, and the vacancy gap is something almost nobody thinks about until they're in the middle of it.

-The move is to understand your policy before something happens, not after.
-Know your deductible, know whether tenant damage is covered, and know what happens to your coverage between tenants.
-That's the kind of preparation that turns a bad situation into a manageable one.
+Know your deductible.
+Know whether tenant damage is covered.
+Know what happens to your coverage between tenants.
+That kind of preparation turns a bad situation into a manageable one instead of a financial surprise.

 .jpg)